Faculty Directory

 Biography

-Sam Kriegman is an assistant professor of computer science, chemical and biological engineering, and mechanical engineering at Northwestern University.
+Sam Kriegman is an Assistant Professor of Computer Science, Mechanical Engineering, and Chemical and Biological Engineering at Northwestern University.
 His research seeks general theories of life, in which the details of carbon-based organisms would represent a special case.
-As we have yet to invent a time machine or the means of interstellar travel, Sam and his students design, build and breed robotic lifeforms to catch a glimpse of life as it may have arisen here on Earth or as it might exist elsewhere in the universe.
-Most recently, this led to the discovery of a previously unknown (kinematic) form of biological reproduction.
+As we have yet to invent a time machine or the means of interstellar travel, Kriegman and his students design, build and breed robotic lifeforms to catch a glimpse of life as it may have arisen here on Earth or as it might exist elsewhere in the universe.
+The recipient of the NSF CAREER Award and the Cozzarelli Prize, his creation of the world's first AI-designed organisms (the “xenobots”) triggered considerable global media attention and a tidal wave of public discourse, still ongoing, among scientists in several fields, science communicators, and the public.

 Selected Publications